Tale and Mystery of Atatbey, Bandolero and Byron Cigars - The Nelson Alfonso Story

 Posted on July 02 2020

 Have you ever smoked a cigar and thought to yourself, “Wow!
 I need to shake hands with the person responsible for creating this beauty.”?
-Those were my exact thoughts while puffing on an Atabey few weeks back.
+Those were my exact thoughts while puffing on an Atabey a few weeks back.
 And who would have guessed, my very next assignment would be on the legend himself?

 Not only known for the recent success of Atabey, Bandolero and Byron cigars, Nelson Alfonso is also a visionary with a long list of achievements in the cigar world.
-From publishing “Puros Habanos” which won the best multimedia publication of Cuban cigar by Habanos SA, to branding some of the most known cigar manufactures around the world, such as Coheba, Montecristo, Partagas, Romeo & Julieta, Hoyo de Monterrey.
+From publishing “Puros Habanos” which won the best multimedia publication of Cuban cigar by Habanos SA, to branding some of the most known cigar manufactures around the world, such as Cohiba, Montecristo, Partagas, Romeo & Julieta, Hoyo de Monterrey.
 He also took first place for Innovative Packaging Design and Products at TFWA in Cannes, France for four straight years.
 In 2010, he successfully rebranded the famed Cohiba Behike, which became one of the most recognizable luxury cigar brands in the world.

 Here are the tales behind each cigar: